wickedev/liquibase-kotlin-dsl/README.md

 ###March 9, 2015
 The Liquibase Groovy DSL now supports Liquibase 3.3.2, and is built with Groovy 2.4.1.
-Version 1.0.2 fixes a bug with version 1.0.1 that prevented it from working with Java 7 or earler.
+Version 1.0.2 fixes a bug with version 1.0.1 that prevented it from working with Java 7 or earlier.

 **IMPORTANT NOTE FOR USERS UPGRADING FROM A PRE 1.0.0 RELEASE OF THE GROOVY DSL:**